WW2 Civil Defence Uniforms, Insignia & Equipment

 There are period photographs showing side caps worn.
 These were private purchases and if a local authority wanted to issue them they would have to pay for this themselves.
 Again, most wearers added their metal ARP lapel badge to their side cap.

 Some areas in London, such as in Lewisham, seem to have had an ample supply of side caps.
-Many senior members within the Civil Defence wore side caps with yellow piping but, going by photographic evidence, they were available to all ranks.
+Certain senior members within the Civil Defence wore side caps with yellow piping, but going by photographic evidence, they were available to all ranks to wear.

-There is photographic evidence of the CD breast badge being trimmed and used on berets as well.
+There is photographic evidence of the CD breast badge being trimmed and used on berets as well, although it was considerable over-sized for the purpose.

 Civil Defence side cap with ARP badge and buttons